"Oh wow- I didn't know acupuncture could treat THA-AT!"

 When you get a cut on your finger, or catch a cold, sprain your ankle, or eat some bad sushi - your body's homeostasis mechanisms kick in to fight bugs, repair injuries, etc. But if the injury or illness is severe, and you are tired and stressed, this mechanism gets tired too, and stops working the way it should.
 Eventually your body adjusts to a "new normal", one that includes pain and dysfunction.

 When an acupuncture needle is inserted into your body, it creates a micro-trauma, a small injury that stimulates those homeostasis mechanisms.
 In a nutshell, your body is poked and prodded to heal itself.
+This video goes more in depth:

 Questions?
 Comments?
 Have your tried acupuncture for any of the things on this list?
 Did it help?